Is The Earth Cooking Up Another Super Volcano?

-"I think this is the first study that might point to evidence that these piles are moving around.
+"I think this is the first study that might point to evidence that these piles are moving around," Thorne says.

-"We call it a blob of partially molten material.
-I mean, it's big size.
-This one that we found is an order of magnitude, maybe 10 times larger than any of the other ones that we've observed before.
+"We call it a blob of partially molten material," he says.
+"I mean it's big ... this one that we found is an order of magnitude, maybe 10 times larger, than any of the ones we've observed before."

-So these great rock piles smushing together and squeezing this huge molten blob at the middle of it like some kind of balloon, and it is going on right underneath us - at least under Samoa.
-Should we care about these blobs?
+So these great rock piles are being squished together and squeezing this huge molten blob at the middle of it like some kind of balloon, and it is going on right underneath us.

-"A possibility is that these blobs might represent sort of a deep-seated root, you know, to where plumes arise all the way to the surface, giving hot-spot volcanism.
+"A possibility is that these blobs might represent sort of a deep-seated root, to where plumes arise all the way to the surface, giving rise to hot-spot volcanism," Thorne says.